 Horn Honk and second siren

-The alarm has a dedicated horn honk output and can also have a the Cobra 4310 siren added as an optional extra.
+The alarm has a dedicated horn honk output and can also have a Cobra 4310 siren added as an optional extra.

 The AK4615 effectively replaces both the AB3868 and the AK4908.
-It also has plenty of new features lacking in past models such as Pager out-put and the ability to hook up a second digital siren, or Immobiliser (remember not all CAN-BUS vehicles have a factory immobiliser, for example 2012 Corolla Wagon).
+It also has plenty of new features lacking in past models.
+These include a Pager out-put, the ability to hook up a second digital siren, or Immobiliser (remember not all CAN-BUS vehicles have a factory immobiliser, for example, 2012 Corolla Wagon).

 Cobra AK4615 CAN-BUS Alarm